koljapluemer/snipvocab/README.md

 ![screenshots cms](/doc/img/cms.png)

 - Admin-only (maybe later for translators) "CMS" to decide which videos to translate when and how
+- requires a `superuser` to exist, and needs auth as such

 ### Django REST backend